-(a) Sick leave (Regular).
+(a) Sick Leave (Regular).

-The following provisions shall apply to all fire personnel.
+The following provision shall apply to all fire personnel.
 Sick leave shall not be considered a privilege which an employee may use at his or her discretion but shall apply only in cases of actual illness, injury, or disability.
 Nothing in this Section precludes the City from requiring an employee to utilize sick leave in cases of illness, injury, or disability.

 Sick leave shall accrue at the rate of eight (8) hours per month for 40-hour employees and at the rate of twelve (12) hours per month for 56-hour employees.
 Sick leave shall accrue with unlimited accumulation.
+Effective upon ratification of the agreement succeeding the agreement which expired June 30, 2023, accrual of sick leave for Fire Prevention (40 hour) employees shall be calculated using the same accrual rate as furlough leave for 40 hour employees.